 I am closing in on thirty-five.
-What I have found—aside from all the wonderful experiences—is that my body has a way of gently reminding that I will die one day.
+What I have found—aside from all the wonderful experiences—is that my body has a way of gently reminding me that I will die one day.

 Once you hit your thirties, the signs are there if you listen.
 Exercise gets harder and hangovers last for days, as do the biological effects of cheeseburgers.
 These maladies are your body’s way of telling you to pay attention.
-And, perhaps, to stop behaving like a twenty-two-year-old, to slow down and appreciate, not only the roses, but also modern miracles like penicillin and B12 supplements.
+And, perhaps, to stop behaving like a twenty-two-year-old and to slow down and appreciate, not only the roses, but also modern miracles like penicillin and B12 supplements.